Updated: Feb 13

 Right for the start, there is a major bump in pin-point detail in the 4K, sourced from 6.5K digital cameras, and nicely mastered in true 4K.
 Plus it features brilliant color saturation, natural skin tones, with expansive HDR contrast levels.
 The HD version holds up well on smaller screens, but lacks the overall onscreen pop and wider color palette.

 (1) Ki-jeong (Park So-dam) begins her interview to be an art tutor for the Parks' little boy, as the housekeeper, Moon-gwang (Jeong-eun Lee) looks on.
 (2) Mr. Kim (Song Kang-ho), is the new Park family driver.
 (3) Mr. Park tells Mrs. Park about something he found under the seat of their Mercedes Benz.
-(4) Ki-jeong picks up the housekeepers forbidden fruit at a local market.
+(4) Ki-woo shaves the peach fuzz off the housekeeper's forbidden fruit.

 Hopefully, Universal will release a 4K disc in the U.S., much like they did two years ago when the 4K discs of “Darkest Hour” and “Phantom Thread” both arrived weeks after the digital and Blu-ray release.